sourcegraph-testing/nacelle-service/README.md

 }
 ```

-### Recursive Injection
+#### Recursive Injection

-It should be noted that injection does not work **recursively** -- the procedure does not look into the values of non-anonymous fields.
+It should be noted that injection does not work **recursively**.
+The procedure does not look into the values of non-anonymous fields.
 If this behavior is needed, it can be performed during a post-injection hook.
-The following example demonstrates this behavior and assumes that the service container is registered to itself under the name `services`.
+The following example demonstrates this behavior.

 ```go
 type RecursiveInjectionConsumer struct {